 The ovary, a chalice shaped structure, represents the Holy Grail.

 The whipping and scourging of Christ is represented by the tendrils.

 The fragrance of the flower represents the spices prepared by the Holy Women.

 Some species have medicinal benefits and can help treat boils, wounds, earaches, liver problems, anxiety and insomnia.

-For many years, people used this plant as a herbal sedative, stress reducer and sleep aid.
+For many years, people have used this plant as a herbal sedative, stress reducer and sleep aid.

 Annuals, Climbers, Perennials, Shrubs, Trees

-Though a wide range of colors exist, the most common are white and blue.
+Though a wide range of colors exist, the most common are white, purple and blue.